 Senior citizens are over-represented in pedestrian fatalities and injuries according to recent safety data.
 Seniors often get hit within a step or two from the curb, stepping out from behind a parked car, or by being caught out in traffic.
 While motorists are at fault in many pedestrian collisions, statistics show pedestrians sometimes contribute to the collision by:

-- not being aware of the timing of traffic lights and pedestrian walk/don’t walk signals
+- not choosing the safest places to cross - not paying attention to traffic - not being aware of the timing of traffic lights and pedestrian walk/don’t walk signals - underestimating the time needed to cross safely

 To reduce injuries, practice these safe walking tips: